 Overlooking Bassenthwaite Lake, Dodd Wood is a small forest with various trails.
-The summit trail is fairly easy fell walk and great for a family with young children.
-As you head towards the top, the trees grow tighter together until the space opens up and you are rewarded with a spectacular view of Bassenthwaite Lake, Derwentwater, and even the coast to the east!
+The summit trail is a fairly easy fell walk and great for a family with young children.
+As you head towards the top, the trees grow tighter together until the space opens up and you are rewarded with a spectacular view of Bassenthwaite Lake, Derwentwater, and even the coast to the east.

 During the season, don't forget to visit the Osprey viewing points and see if you can spot the magnificent birds fishing on the lake from your forest hideaway.
-After a busy day, head to the charming Old Sawmill Tearoom for a tasty treat!
+After a busy day, head to the charming Old Sawmill Tearoom for a tasty treat.